chesedo/jQuery-liveVal/README.md

 range(<"min"><,"max">) | Check that input is numbers between a min and/or max range length(<"min"><,"max">) | Check that input is between a min and/or max characters long

+#### Auto checks
+The `range` and `length` check is applied automatically when any of the following attributes are detected:
+- min
+- max
+- maxlength
+- minlength

-### Checks with extra parameters and multiple checks
+#### Checks with extra parameters and multiple checks
 The extra parameters for checks should be be given as an object list - `"parameter": value`.
 It is important that the key be in double quotes.

 To run multiple check separate them with a comma or create your own check that uses both.